-The first thing we need to decide where we will mount my CB radio Antenna.
+The first thing we need to decide is where we will mount my CB radio Antenna.

 When we do install a CB antenna keep in mind how easily we get a grounding plane, like install antenna near battery negative terminal or best car metal ground plane.

-You may interested into fix radio reception problem in a car
+You may be interested in to fix radio reception problem in a car

 - Car Roof